rylew2/portfolio-rylew/content/book/staffengineer.md

 - **Executive Visibility** - It's particularly important to be known and trusted by the company's executives (as they have a say in promotions).
 Building a relationship with your skip level manager can be valuable here.

-- **External Visibility** - This coul be a conference talk, or a highly publicized blog.
+- **External Visibility** - This could be a conference talk or a highly publicized blog.
 While with internal efforts, your competing for attention with your peers, external efforts don't have this same competition.